• 📖 Cover

 Important

-Different distance metrics can produce very different clusters!
-Always think about what “similar” means for your business problem.
+Different distance metrics can produce very different clusters.
+Always think carefully about what similarity means for the business problem at hand before fixing the metric.

 Why Standardize?